 2.1.
 Scanning electron microscopy.

-Scanning electron microscopy (SEM) was utilised to the successful incorporation of γ-PGA into the WPI hydrogel.
+Scanning electron microscopy (SEM) was utilised to demonstrate the successful incorporation of γ-PGA into the WPI hydrogel.
 The resulting images can be observed in Figure 1.
 The images were obtained at x100, x3000 and x10,000 magnification using the WPI0 control and the 10% γ-PGA sample groups.
 The WPI0C samples presented mainly a flat, featureless surface at all magnifications.
-In contrast, the surfaces of samples containing γ-PGA were textured at x100 magnification.
-Further inspections, at x3000 and x10,000 demonstrated congruent spheroid clusters.
+In contrast, the surfaces of samples containing γ-PGA were seen to be textured at x100 magnification.
+Further inspections, at x3000 and x10,000 demonstrated the presence of congruent spheroid clusters.